andywer/postguard/README.md

 <br />

-Parses source files with [Babel](https://babeljs.io/) to locate SQL queries and schema definitions.
-Validates the queries according to your database schema.
-Uses the [TypeScript](http://www.typescriptlang.org/) compiler to type-check queries in TypeScript source files, so you get **statically typed SQL queries validated against your database schema** 😱😱
+Locates SQL queries and schema definitions in your source code.
+Parses the queries, resolving column and table references according to your database schema.
+Supports type-checking the queries in TypeScript source files, so you get **statically typed SQL queries validated against your database schema** 😱😱

 Use with [squid](https://github.com/andywer/squid).
 It provides SQL tagged template strings, auto-escapes dynamic expressions to prevent SQL injections and comes with some syntactic sugar to write short, explicit SQL queries.

-Parses SQL queries with [`pg-query-parser`](npmjs.com/package/pg-query-parser).
-It is built on `libpg_query`, the actual Postgres query parser implementation.
+Parses SQL queries with `libpg_query`, the actual Postgres query parser implementation.
+Uses Babel and the TypeScript compiler API to parse the source files.

 🦄&nbsp;&nbsp;Validates SQL template strings in code<br />
 🚀&nbsp;&nbsp;Checks SQL queries [syntax and semantics](#validations)<br />